mattiaf/WFP/README.md

 # Additional data available for WFP hackaton

 I mark with a :+1: the data that I believe is the most promising.
+Unless mentioned, data is easy to handle (Kb or Mb size)

 ## World Bank
 http://datatopics.worldbank.org/consumption/home